 Accept that monetary indicators in US must be interpreted flexibly in light of financial innovations.
 Federal Reserve Chairman, Mr Volcker has made clear that reduction of inflation remains a priority and that monetary targets have not been abandoned.

-10. US economy?
+10. Gloomy prospects for Europe?